lformaggia/Pacs_BGLgeom_Ilaria_Mattia/README.md

 ------------------------------------------------
 ### Prerequisites

-You need three libraries to compile this project: the Boost Graph Library, Eigen and the VTK library.
+You need five libraries: the Boost Graph Library, Eigen and the VTK library are required for the whole project, while GetFEM++ and the MANworks library are used only for the network diffusion application.

 ##### GetFEM++ library